restimirandaNU/employerReadyPortfolio/README.md

 <img width="1680" alt="screen shot 2019-02-23 at 1 28 42 pm" src="https://user-images.githubusercontent.com/43328718/53290852-b7705280-376f-11e9-8608-6d60ea59aded.png">

-# Technology used:
-HMTL/CSS, Bootstrap, Javascript and JQuery

-# How to use:
-Easy to use very straightforward navigation that includes, About, Resume, Portfolio, and Contact web pages.

 # Future development:
 The Contact web page will be deployed using php in order for users to send a message.
 Important work projects will be added in the future.

 # Author:
 Resti Miranda -
 NU Coding Bootcamp 2018-2019
->>>>>>> bee08f4b8b349342b9a788a6b3320e8a76d2cc49